 If bladder is voided before PET scan, the radioactivity concentration of urine sample must also be measured, corrected to the radioligand administration time, multiplied by urine volume, and added to the radioactivity remaining in the bladder.

 Urinary excretion is often measured from urine samples only, preferably by summing the radioactivities from early and late samples.
 After voiding, the amount of radioactivity remaining in the bladder is relatively low (Jones et al., 1982), though the post-void residual volume is increased by age and in men with enlarged prostate.

 Urine production rate (mL/min) can be estimated from the time between two voids and the volume of the second void, assuming that the residual volume in the bladder is the same for each void.
 The urine production rate and void volumes can be used to estimate the urine volume in the bladder at radioligand administration time (Dowd et al., 1991).
 For a radioligand that is excreted in its native form, we can assume that the activity of urine in the bladder (without voiding) has the same shape as the integral of the plasma time-activity curve, except for the distortion caused by delay and dispersion.
 If plasma time-activity curve (TAC) can be described with function f(t) consisting of the sum of three decaying exponentials, then the urine TAC can be represented as its integral g(t) (Dowd et al., 1991):

-Similarly, the urinary clearance of a radiopharmaceutical can be defined as (asymptomatic) activity in the urine (or bladder in the image) divided by the AUC of blood curve.
+Similarly, the urinary clearance of a radiopharmaceutical can be defined as (metabolite corrected) radioactivity in the urine (or bladder in the PET image) divided by the AUC of blood (or plasma) curve.
 Since the blood curve is used, the result is independent on other clearance routes, including uptake of radiopharmaceutical in the tissues.